 Glasgow has coached 16 all-conference selections at safety at TCU, including 2010 consensus first-team All-American and Jim Thorpe Award finalist Tejay Johnson.

-Seven safeties in Glasgow's last eight years at TCU signed National Football League contracts.
+Nine safeties in Glasgow's last nine years at TCU signed National Football League contracts.

 Colin Jones was a sixth-round pick of the San Francisco 49ers in 2011 and a key special teams performer as the 49ers reached the NFC Championship game.